JiMare/JiMare/README.md

 👋 Hello, I am Jitka
 =====================

 I'm a passionate web developer with a constant desire to learn.
-I have improved the most in these technologies: React, Typescript, Material UI, GraphQL, REST.
+I have improved the most in these technologies: React, Typescript, Next.js, Vue.js.
 🌱 I’m currently learning Node.js.